The Bells! The Bells! | E7 Trad climb at Gogarth

 Glenda Huxter Lead | onsight 1996

-Glenda used a side runner in The Cad though there's some debate about how much difference it makes.
+With this ascent Glenda became the first woman to onsight E7.
+She used a side runner in The Cad though there's some debate about how much difference it makes.

 References